Anna Safley Houston: One of the most interesting women in Chattanooga’s history

 Her legacy

-• Her friend + journalist Louise Fort estimated that Anna had as many as 50 different collections, from stamps and coins to antique furniture and guns.
+• Anna’s friend and journalist Louise Fort estimated Anna had as many as 50 different collections, from stamps and coins to antique furniture and guns.

-• There were several failed attempts to get her items in a museum before it actually happened.
+• There were several failed attempts to get her items into a museum before it actually happened.

 • Members of the community helped make Anna’s museum dream a reality.
 This includes women who helped move Anna’s items out of her original warehouse to more suitable storage.
 They worked four days a week for two years on the task.